steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 Furthermore, former Donald Trump strategist and Breitbart News Network owner Steve Bannon praised Prime Minister Shinzo Abe as being "Trump before Trump", while other Alt-Right and Identitarian Movement associates have praised Japan as an exemplary ethno-state.[^20] Journalist Audrea Lim, in her The New York times editorial, even goes so far to claim "yellow favor" (a sexual obsession with those of Asian descent) as a common trait amongst the Alt-Right, stating that many public figures in the movement have had documented relationships with Asian women [-@lim_opinion_2018].

-Thus, to reiterate, an increase of mainstream news reports claim online communities with an origin in discussing Japanese pop-culture to be hotbeds for right-wing radicalization and important electoral spaces for both right-wing populist political parties as politically motivated citizen movements in the United States and Europe.
-Members of these movements have praised Japan as the ideal of an "ethnostate", and have themselves gained political traction outside the realm of the digital.
-It is within this context that this paper would like to contribute to the English-language literature available on their supposed Japanese counter-part, the Netto-Uyoku.
+Thus, to reiterate, an increase of mainstream news reports claim online communities with an origin in discussing Japanese pop-culture to 1. be hotbeds for right-wing radicalization, and 2. important electoral spaces for both right-wing populist political parties as for politically motivated citizen movements in the United States and Europe.
+Members of those movements have praised Japan as the ideal of an "ethnostate", and have themselves gained political traction outside the realm of the digital.
+It is thus within that context that this paper would like to contribute to the English-language literature available on their supposed Japanese counter-part, the Netto-Uyoku.

 Existing literature has thus far viewed the Netto-Uyoku in a greater debate of (trans)national identity, discrimination and of questions to what qualifies as freedom of speech [@tsuji__2008;@yasuda_:_2013;@morris-suzuki_beyond_2015].
 Yet this author feels there is sufficient place available to discuss and hypothesize on the socio-cultural background of the Netto-Uyoku, as well as on its ideology, demography and *modus operandi*.
 This paper intents to read the Netto-Uyoku not as a noisy fringe element of Japanese society, but as a movement with political agency, with an ability to mobilize both on and off-line, and the power to exert influence on public discourse.
-Second, while media-utilization is a strong trait of democratic elections worldwide, this paper argues that a shift of what could be considered top-down, mediated media such as newspapers, radio and television to so-called unmediated, bottom-up new media on the Internet brings new strategies and challenges to the political play-field, even in a country that in its post-war history has on a national scale, for all its intricacies, been mostly monopolized by a single party, the Liberal Democratic Party (LDP).
+Furthermore, while media-utilization is a strong trait of democratic elections worldwide, this paper argues that a shift of what could be considered top-down, mediated media (such as newspapers, radio and television) to so-called unmediated, bottom-up new media on the Internet brings new strategies and challenges to the political play-field.
+That, even in a country that since its post-war history has on a national scale, for all its intricacies, been mostly monopolized by a single party, the Liberal Democratic Party (LDP).

+Within the context of Internet and politics, academics and journalists alike have to various degrees debated and hypothesized on the contribution of the Internet to political polarization, on the Internet's utilization by political actors applying populist strategies, and on the media effects of the so-called 'new media' on its users regarding political awareness and opinion-forming (such as the effects of so-called echo chambers).[^15] Although deliberate misinformation ("fake news") is by no means a new trend either,[^11] this too has thrived due the Internet's widespread usage.
+The lack of moderation and the spontaneity of social network platforms facilitates the (conscious) spreading and sharing of false information (or information seen loose of its context), without reflection or without source control, and has potentially far-reaching political consequences.
+While this paper refrains from taking a hard technological determinist position towards the Internet (the implication being that the existence of the Internet as new medium would by itself be a lead cause for societal change),[^22] and treats an increase in Netto-uyoku as a symptom of deeper cultural malaise, it does suggest that by no means should the Internet be dismissed as merely a tool of communication itself shaped by societal changes; two takes that both have often been reported in respects to the Netto-Uyoku and other online-based neo-nationalist movements (**sources here**).
+There is a great amount of scholarship on the topic of media, ideology and politics and the debate on understanding the extent to which media itself shapes (political) will prove to be crucial in deepening our understanding of the Netto-Uyoku.

-The first chapter of this paper serves to lay a common theoretical groundwork on concepts as neo-nationalism, populism, and media, and conciliate particular models with similar research by Japanese peers.
+The first chapter of this paper serves to lay a common theoretical groundwork on concepts as neo-nationalism, populism, and media, and conciliate particular models with corresponding research by Japanese peers.
 The author follows @taggart_populism_2000, @laclau_populist_2005 and @mudde_oxford_2013 in their definitions of populism as a model antagonizing a homogeneous elite in contrast to "the People's Will", a homogeneous group of "ordinary people", utilizing a "us versus them" dichotomy.
 It then further analyzes compatibility with a so-called "Japanese model of populism" (*nihongata popyurizumu* 日本型ポピュリズム) as described by Japanese scholars such as @otake__2003, @kimura__2006, Matsutani Mitsuru [-@matsutani__2009; -@matsutani_nihon-gata_2010], @yoshida__2011, and @kobori_populism_2013.
 This is important for defining our view of neo-nationalism as distinct from nationalist ideology through its application of the above-defined thin-centered populism, which the author will attempt to apply to such instances of right-wing movements on the Internet as the Alt-Right and the Netto-Uyoku.

-In an attempt to a critical approach to media and politics, this chapter will then draw on the works of media studies-pioneers a Marshall McLuhan, Harrold Inis and Friedrich Kittler.
-Although rooted in technological determinism,[^22] McLuhan argued similarly to @azuma_ippan_2011, @tamura_niggling_2014 that the very nature of electronic media would shrink the world into a 'global village' and cause social change through increased social and political involvement and awareness.
-Precisely because of the general lack of gate-keepers and the dual role of the Internet-user as both consumer and producer does the the Internet as medium thus serve as perfect representation McLuhan's notion of 'global village'.[^21] This chapter will also draw from the works of social critics as Kitada Akihiro [-@kitada__2008;-@kitada_owaranai_2018].
+In an attempt to a critical reading of the Internet and politics, this chapter will then draw on the works of media studies-pioneers a Marshall McLuhan, Harrold Inis and Friedrich Kittler.
+Although rooted in technological determinism, McLuhan argued similarly to @azuma_ippan_2011, @tamura_niggling_2014 that the very nature of electronic media would shrink the world into a 'global village' and cause social change through increased social and political involvement and awareness.
+Precisely because of the general lack of gate-keepers and the dual role of the Internet-user as both consumer and producer does the the Internet as medium thus serve as perfect representation McLuhan's notion of 'global village'.[^21] This chapter will also draw from the work of @appadurai_modernity_1996, @anderson_imagined_2006 and social critics as Kitada Akihiro [-@kitada__2008;-@kitada_owaranai_2018] and @murai_net_2012.

-@kurahashi_:_2018

-These ideas also fits well political scientist Benedict Anderson's notion of Imagined Communities, coined during his research on nationalism and the rise of nation-states.
-Anderson suggests that nations are not communities in a strict sense, but 'imagined' communities at best, implying that the sense of kinship felt between its members is but a social construct based on mutual experiences evolved from print capitalism and the rise of mass-media, and thus develop both a sense of imagined sameness, as well as clearly defined paradigm of 'otherness'.
-In a similar sense, social media on the Internet creates a perceived sense of affinity between its members and the social and interpersonal change of this 'global village', or 'imagined cyber-community' can be argued to transcends that of it's nation.
-In similar fashion, anthropologist @appadurai_modernity_1996 too already argued early on that the rise of the Internet as a new 'mediascape' would lead to the creation of new, transnational and asynchronous imagined communities, based on ideology rather than on national narratives, and diverting from traditional mass-media.
-Murai Shusuke (-@murai_net_2012, 375–76) argues however the opposite; precisely due Japanese Internet-users' monolingualism, not withstanding full global access through the Internet, any possibility of trans-nationality is severely limited.
-Within the anonymity of on-line bulletin boards such as 2channel, social markers remain thus primarily defined by language and nation-based ideology.
-(Naoki Sakai here?) @sakai_translation_1997

-populism, media, etc

-Within the context of Internet and politics, academics and journalists alike have to various degrees debated and hypothesized on the contribution of the Internet to political polarization, on the Internet's utilization by political actors applying populist strategies, and on the media effects of the so-called 'new media' on its users regarding political awareness and opinion-forming (such as the effects of so-called echo chambers).[^15] Although deliberate misinformation ("fake news") is by no means a new trend either,[^11] this too has thrived due the Internet's widespread usage.
-The lack of moderation and the spontaneity of social network platforms facilitates the (conscious) spreading and sharing of false information (or information seen loose of its context), without reflection or without source control, and has potentially far-reaching political consequences.
-While this paper refrains from taking a hard technological determinist position towards the Internet (the implication being that the existence of the Internet as new medium would by itself be a lead cause for societal change), and treats an increase in Netto-uyoku as a symptom of deeper cultural malaise, it does suggest that by no means should the Internet be dismissed as merely a tool of communication itself shaped by societal changes; two takes that both have often been reported in respects to the Netto-Uyoku and other online-based neo-nationalist movements.
-There is a great amount of scholarship on the topic of media, ideology and politics and the debate on understanding the extent to which media itself shapes (political) will prove to be crucial in deepening our understanding of the Netto-Uyoku.

-The second chapter of this paper will through a media studies perspective, give a brief overview on the development of the Internet both on a global scale and on its implementation in Japan.
-While the Internet's transnational means of communication are of key importance in 21th century globalism, the Internet does not exist in a void: the cultural background of say, mainland China in comparison to the United States means a different logistical implementation of the Internet, and thus have given rise to different expression of the Internet in daily life.
-For this part, the author will draw heavily from Japanese cultural critics as Azuma Hiroki and Kitada Akihiro.
+Based on the framework put in place in the first chapter, the second chapter will give a brief overview on the development of the Internet both on a global scale and on its implementation in Japan.
+While the Internet's transnational means of communication are of critical importance to \nth{21} century globalism, the Internet does not exist in a void and when seen as a cultural artifact,  the cultural background of say, mainland China in comparison to the United States means a different logistical implementation of the Internet, and thus have given rise to different expression of the Internet in daily life.
+For this part, the author will draw heavily from Japanese cultural critics as @azuma__2007; @azuma_ippan_2011 and @kitada__2008; @kitada_owaranai_2018, @kurahashi_:_2018, @matsuda_uwasa_2014 @__2017-1.

-Furthermore, within the field of social psychology Eun-Ju Lee applies a social identity approach (focusing on deindividuation and group polarization on the internet) and argues that the lack of social signals

 The third chapter offers a closer look on the Netto-Uyoku, attempting to answer such questions as:

 This could be seen through the actions of right-wing populist Zaitokukai founder Makoto Sakurai mobilizing followers for real-live demonstrations against the presence of Zainichi Koreans, but also through those of Prime Minister Shinzo Abe broadcasting his December 2012 speech in front of Akihabara (already a very deliberate choice of location) on popular video platform Niconico.